SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Turning now to the experimental evidence on ...
 This (chapter) follows on from the previous (chapter), which (examined/laid out/outlined) X.

-## Signalling Transition
+## Moving from one section to the next whilst indicating addition, contrast or opposition

-> Moving from one section to the next whilst indicating addition, contrast or opposition
+↑ Signalling Transition

 In addition, it is important to ask ...
 On the other hand, in spite of much new knowledge about the role of ..., However, this system also has a number of serious drawbacks.
 Despite this, little progress has been made in the ...

-## Signalling Transition
+## Previewing a following section

-> Previewing a following section
+↑ Signalling Transition

 This raises questions about X which will be discussed in the next chapter.
 The next chapter describes synthesis and evaluation of ...